 INSTRUMENT PANEL

 Not all boats are equipped with the same type of instrumentation.
 Consult your dealer for specific information on the type of instrumentation included on your boat.
+The following gives a brief description of different gauges:

 ENGINE WATER TEMPERATURE GAUGE